 Is your yarn budget small (or nonexistent) these days?
 If so, I sure hope that won't stop you from crocheting.
 There are plenty of things other than yarn that you can use to crochet with -- and many of them are things you might already have on hand.
 You might be able to find some neat stuff to crochet with just by looking around in your closets, drawers and cupboards.

 Even if you have plenty of yarn on hand, and plenty of cash to buy more, it can be interesting to shake things up a bit and try working with different materials.

 Many of you have commented that you are already crocheting with innovative materials.
 For those of you who aren't, what are you waiting for?
 Why not give it a try?

 Sooner or later, just about everyone ends up with stained / torn / outgrown clothing, worn out sheets, and textiles that just plain don't work any more for whatever purpose you originally needed them.
-If you have bunches of these old duds hanging around, here are some ideas for using them.
-You can crochet a variety of interesting projects using cut-up strips of fabric:
+If you have bunches of these old duds hanging around, fabric crochet is the ideal technique for upcycling them.
+You can crochet a variety of interesting projects using cut-up strips of fabric.
+Here are some ideas: